 Constraint rules can be considered as mapping rules: AUTOLINK translates from signals to constraints.
-Example 1 instructs AUTOLINK to map $TC_ContinueReq$ signals onto constraints whose name is $C_TC_ContinueReq$.
-If more than one constraint is built, all constraints are distinguished by an additional sequence number.
-Moreover, the first parameter of each concrete signal (referred to by \$1) becomes a parameter of the resulting constraint.
-The name of the formal parameter used in the constraint declaration table is $Dialog_ID$.
+Example 1 instructs AUTOLINK to map $TC\ContinueReq$ signals onto constraints whose name is $C\TC\ContinueReq$ .
+If more than one constraint is built, all constraints are distinguished by a sequence number.
+Additionally, the first parameter of each concrete signal (referred to by \$1) becomes a parameter of the resulting constraint.
+The name of the formal parameter used in the constraint declaration table is $Dialog\ID$ .